open-feature/flagd/docs/reference/flag-definitions.md

 The evaluation context can be accessed in targeting rules using the `var` operation followed by the evaluation context property name.

+The evaluation context can be appended by arbitrary key value pairs via the `-X` command line flag.

 | Description                                                    | Example                                              |
 | -------------------------------------------------------------- | ---------------------------------------------------- |
 | Retrieve property from the evaluation context                  | `#!json { "var": "email" }`                          |